Formats and related files

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the five months ended November 2021 was $132 million (0.3%) above the 2021 Half Year Economic and Fiscal Update forecast and $2,563 million (5.9%) more than last year.
-Other persons tax and source deductions were above forecast, while customs and excise duties were below forecast.
-The other tax types were close to forecast.
+Total unconsolidated tax revenue for the five months ended November 2022 was $223 million (0.4%) above the 2022 Half Year Economic and Fiscal Update forecast and $4,707 million (10.3%) more than last year.
+GST and corporate tax were above forecast, while most of the other tax types were close to forecast.

-Total unconsolidated tax receipts for the five months ended November 2021 were $328 million (0.7%) below forecast and $4,556 million (11.1%) greater than last year.
-Most of the tax types were below forecast with corporate tax and source deductions responsible for most of the negative variance.
+Total unconsolidated tax receipts for the five months ended November 2022 were $124 million (0.3%) below forecast and $3,044 million (6.7%) greater than last year.
+GST was above forecast.
+Corporate tax and source deductions were below forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.